 Why Are Lone Worker Safety Apps Important?

 The brilliant thing about a lone worker app is that it can be installed on a wide range of devices.
 Currently 48.20% of the world’s population use a smartphone (1).
-This means the majority of lone workers are able to go to the Google Play store for an Android device or Apple App store for iPhones and download their lone worker protection.
+This means the majority of lone workers are able to go to the Google Play store or Apple App store to download their lone worker protection.
 Through this method apps can also be downloaded for use on iPads and tablets.

 1 (Source: https://www.bankmycell.com/blog/how-many-phones-are-in-the-world)